Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Bridgewater must meet strict safety and certification standards.
-Complex removals require an ISA Certified Arborist and operator certification for equipment (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
-Personal protective equipment (PPE) includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, and maintain a 10-foot minimum distance from overhead power lines.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate), workers compensation, and bonding for municipal contracts.
-Proof of Dig Safe compliance is required.
+Professional brush removal in Bridgewater requires adherence to safety and certification standards.
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive species identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
+Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
+All excavation or stump removal must be preceded by a Dig Safe 811 notification at least 48 hours (preferably 72 hours) in advance, maintaining a 10 feet minimum distance from overhead power lines.
+Liability insurance (1M minimum, 2M aggregate) and workers compensation are mandatory for commercial operators.
+For utility coordination and safety standards:

 Seasonal Timing, Wildlife Protection & Weather Coordination for Bridgewater's Climate Zone 6b

-Bridgewater’s USDA Zone 6b climate influences optimal brush removal timing.
+Bridgewater’s climate (USDA Zone 6b) and glacial till/clay soils influence optimal brush removal timing.
 Best practices include:

 Post-Removal Site Restoration & Stormwater Management in Compliance with Bridgewater's MS4 Program